kochlisGit/InmoovNet/README.md

 # InmoovNet
-This repository contains the code and the 3d files of the work: *Learning to InMoov: A Deep Learning Approach to Modeling Human Hand*, presented in ECAI 2025.
+This repository contains the code and the 3d files of the work: *Learning to InMoov: A Deep Learning Approach to Modeling Human Hand*, presented in European Conference on Artificial Intelligence (ECAI) 2025.
 An overview of the model architecture is presented below.

 ![InmoovNet Overview](https://github.com/kochlisGit/InmoovNet/blob/main/images/inmoovoverview.png)